MundoDele Spanish Grammar

 Learn how Spanish verbs work as a system — from infinitives, regular and irregular verbs to reflexive verbs, modal verbs, auxiliary verbs, imperatives and non-finite forms.

-Why Spanish verbs matter
+Why verbs matter

-How to use this verb guide
+How to use this Spanish verb guide

 Learn the infinitive, stem and regular endings first: hablar, comer, vivir.